Marion Brown: Return to U.S.

-Final Years
+Final years

 By the late 1990s, Brown had fallen ill; due to a series of surgeries and a partial leg amputation, Brown resided for a time in the Bethany Methodist Home, Brooklyn.
 He spent his final years in an assisted living facility in Hollywood, Florida, where he died in 2010, aged 79.

+He is survived by his son Djinji Brown and his two daughters, Anais St. John and Paloma Soria Brown.

 In September 2010, Deval Patrick, then governor of Massachusetts, issued a proclamation naming September 15 "Marion Brown Day."

 Influence

 Pianist Amina Claudine Myers' debut album Poems for Piano: The Piano Music of Marion Brown (Sweet Earth, 1979) predominantly featured Brown's compositions.

 Aside from his influence in the jazz avant-garde, several other areas of music have taken interest in Brown's music.
+Brown's collaborator Harold Budd recorded Brown's piece “Sweet Earth Flying” (1974) on his album Luxa in 1996.
 Indie rockers Superchunk included a song called "Song for Marion Brown" on their album Indoor Living, and Savath and Savalas released a piece entitled "Two Blues for Marion Brown" as part of Hefty Records's Immediate Action series.

 His Name Is Alive performed a tribute concert in 2004, performing solely Brown's music.
 In 2007, High Two released portions of the concert with studio versions as Sweet Earth Flower: A Tribute to Marion Brown.

+Brown's piece "Sweet Earth Flying, Pt.
+1" (1974) was sampled by Onyx on their track "Walk in New York" (1995), while his piece "Karintha" (1973) was sampled by Four Tet in "Alambradas" (1999).
+Hip hop and electronic producer and DJ RJD2 sampled Brown's piece "Who Knows" (1968) on his track "Smoke & Mirrors" (2002).

-Thoughts on Music
+Thoughts on music

 "It is wrong to say that free jazz does not swing.
 It swings to a high number of beats.
 It is polyrhythmic.
 But it is hard for people listening to it to realize that...
 Free jazz is closer to African beats than bop or swing were; African rhythm is very complex."

 "My reference is the blues, and that's where my music comes from.
 I do listen to music of other cultures, but I just find them interesting.
 I don't have to borrow from them.
 My music and my past are rich enough.
 B.B.
-King is my Ravi Shankar".
+King is my Ravi Shankar."